 Two of the most popular uses for VPNs are streaming and torrenting.
-Let’s see if either of these services are good for these uses.
+Let’s see if either of these services is good for these uses.

 NordVPN has earned the title of the best VPN for streaming and also the best all-around VPN for Netflix.
 It is very fast, has a huge network of servers around the world, and can unblock most streaming services, including US Netflix (and many regional libraries too), Hulu, Disney Plus, BBC iPlayer, and more.
 And while other VPNs get blocked by these services, NordVPN continues to deliver.
 Below we are streaming US Netflix with NordVPN.

 TunnelBear doesn’t do as well with Netflix or streaming in general based on our tests.

 Besides being slow and having random connection errors, TunnelBear also does not work with Netflix when using the US server.
 Instead of a seamless streaming experience like we got with NordVPN, Netflix blocked TunnelBear and served up this error message: